Terms of reference for the community governance review of Longstanton and Oakington and Westwick

 Should a new body require naming as part of the review, the Council will consider names proposed by local interested parties.

-Alternative styles are now available for parishes e.g. town council, community council or village council.
+Alternative styles are now available for parishes, for example, town council, community council or village council.
 If a new body is proposed, the Council will consider whether it should have one of the alternative styles.

 The Council voted to move to all out elections and bring all parish council elections in line.
 The next scheduled all out elections will take place in 2022.